realdfender/powermonitorserial/README.md

 Based on the code from @ssieb - serial_csv.

-Added filter for minimum power sice my lechacal sensors is old and 50A - Noise is a bit.
+Added filter for minimum power sice my lechacal sensors is old and 50A - Noise is a bit high.

 First value is an ID number.